samirjabib/samirjabib/README.md

   storefronts with Shopify Hydrogen.

   Since late 2022, I've been heavily using generative AI (ChatGPT beta → Cursor → Claude Code & Codex) — always with full human
   supervision and review — which allows me to produce significantly more high-quality code in less time.
-More recently I've been working with multi-agent workflows in Claude Code, Opencode (with GPT Models), coordinating specialized agents for different aspects of a
+More recently I've been working with multi-agent workflows, coordinating specialized agents for different aspects of a
   project (architecture, content, research) to move faster as a solo developer.

   Passionate about creating systems using, modern TypeScript architectures.